jscad/OpenJSCAD.org/packages/utils/array-utils/README.md

 ## Contribute

-OpenJSCAD.org is part of the JSCAD Organization, and is maintained by a group of volunteers.
+This package is part of the JSCAD Organization, and is maintained by a group of volunteers.
 We welcome and encourage anyone to pitch in but please take a moment to read the following guidelines.

 Thank you to all the people who have already contributed to this project:
 <a href="graphs/contributors"><img src="https://opencollective.com/openjscad/contributors.svg?width=890" /></a>